spryker/spryker-docs/docs/pbc/all/discount-management/202410.0/base-shop/promotions-discounts-feature-overview.md

 {% endinfo_block %}

 A Back Office user can either give away promotional products for free or provide a discount for these products by specifying the percentage value, or a fixed amount, to be discounted from their price.
 When giving a product for free, the percentage value must be 100%.
-Using a fixed amount discount for a free product is also possible, where the amount is equal to a product's price, but it is not recommended due to the possibility of price fluctuations and differences across multiple products.
+Using a fixed amount discount for a free product is also possible, where the amount is equal to a product's price, but it is not recommended because of the possibility of price fluctuations and differences across multiple products.

 ![Collection - promotional product](https://spryker.s3.eu-central-1.amazonaws.com/docs/scos/user/features/promotions-discounts-feature-overview.md/202200.0/collection-promotional-product.png)